-- Reinvestment risk - the concern that, if interest rates go down and your existing CD account with relatively high interest matures, you may have to roll over the CD at the lower rate.
+Reinvestment—If interest rates go down and your existing CD account with relatively high interest matures, you may have to roll over the CD at the lower rate.

-Learn more about the full line of Ally Bank CDs at AllyBank.com or call live, 24/7 support at 877-247-ALLY (2559) today.
+The rewards of CD accounts often outweigh the risks mentioned above.
+CD accounts usually have higher interest rates than regular savings accounts.
+And they provide predictability that lets you plan ahead with peace of mind.
+Learn more about the full line of Ally Bank CDs at AllyBank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.

-Other articles in the Understanding CDs series: Understanding CDs: An Introduction (Part 1 of 3)Understanding Certificates of Deposit: The Growing Variety (Part 2 of 3)
+Other articles in the Understanding CDs series: Understanding CDs: An Introduction (Part 1 of 3), Understanding Certificates of Deposit: The Growing Variety (Part 2 of 3)